My mother, Ruth Brown, was born in April;

 so she has been in my thoughts a lot lately.

-She was a school teacher and taught in many country schoolhouses over the years finishing her career teaching Grade 3 (her favourite grade) at the Shubenacadie Elementary School.
+as a school teacher and taught in many country schoolhouses over the years finishing her career teaching Grade 3 (her favourite grade) at the Shubenacadie Elementary School.

 We always did our lessons together on the kitchen table which we would pull over near the wood stove for comfort and warmth.
 When our lessons were finished, we often knitted or worked on quilt blocks.
 My mother's quilts were usually either hand pieced or embroidered.
 We often used scraps leftover from our clothing or we would order fabric from the Sears catalogue.